Footpaths and nature strips

 The footpath hierarchy allows us to provide the appropriate level of maintenance and repair, based on the requirements of the Road Management Plan and available funds for this type of work

-The footpath hierarchy for town streets is given below
+The footpath hierarchy code for town streets is given below

 Construction materials for footpaths within the Shire include crushed rock, gravel, asphalt, pavers and concrete.